 Happiness science examines the predictors, components, and cultivation of subjective well-being through empirical research methods.
 Emerging from positive psychology in the late 1990s, this interdisciplinary field explores both hedonic (pleasure-based) and eudaimonic (meaning-based) pathways to flourishing.
-A critical insight: while genetics and circumstances set boundaries, approximately 40% of lasting happiness derives from intentional activities—making well-being substantially modifiable through evidence-based practices rather than passive life events alone.
+A critical insight: while genetics and circumstances set boundaries, approximately 40% of lasting happiness derives from intentional activities—making well-being substantially modifiable through evidence-based practices.
+The field has since evolved into a second wave (PP 2.0) that embraces the dialectical role of suffering and negative experience as essential to genuine flourishing—not just obstacles to it.

 What This Cheat Sheet Covers